quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 custom or tweaked events from one might not be compatible with the format of the other.
 This will also reflect in tooling: not all tools will support all formats.

 This being said, the authors prefer JSON as the basis for storing qlog, as it retains full flexibility and maximum interoperability.
 Storage overhead can be managed well in practice by employing compression.
-For this reason, this document details both how to practically transform qlog schema definitions to JSON and to the streamable JSON Text Sequences.
+For this reason, this document details how to practically transform qlog schema definitions to {{!JSON=RFC8259}}, its subset {{!I-JSON=RFC7493}}, and its streamable derivative {{!JSON-Text-Sequences=RFC7464}}s.
 We discuss concrete options to bring down JSON size and processing overheads in {{optimizations}}.

 As depending on the employed format different deserializers/parsers should be used, the "qlog_format" field is used to indicate the chosen serialization